telerik/kendo-ui-core/docs/styles-and-layout/using-kendo-in-responsive-web-pages.md

 The responsive styles of Kendo UI use the non-mobile first method with media queries having max-width breakpoints.
 Max-width refers to every window or device with width or screen-width of less than or equal to the amount given.
 That said, written styles, e.g. under 480px breakpoint, are going to override the base styles on screens of max-width equal to 480px or less.

+> Responsive behaviors that depend on CSS media queries cannot be disabled.

 ## Responsive UI Enhancements

 Responsive UI enhancements utilize media queries and include built-in UI enhancements for scalability and improved user experience on different form factors.
 Such features are available for Kendo UI widgets such as the Grid, Scheduler, TreeList, etc.